maratbyte/parcel-app/README.md

 $ rails db:seed
 ```

-Next, run tests to verify that everything is working
+Next, run tests to verify that everything is working.
-**Warning:** sometimes a couple tests may fail due to hitting a query limit (app uses Google Maps API to calculate distance).
+**Warning:** occasionally a couple tests may fail due to hitting a query limit (app uses Google Maps API to calculate distance).
 This issue will be fixed in the nearest future.
 ```bash
 $ rails test:all
 ```